mrkvishwakarma/F1-Project/README.md

 - Learn how to automate and schedule data workflows using ADF.
 - Implement security best practices using Azure Key Vault.
 - Monitor and manage data pipelines effectively.

-# F1-Project

-## Overview

-This project aims to provide data engineers with a comprehensive understanding of using Azure Databricks and Spark Core.
-In this project, we will explore and process data related to Formula One motor racing.
-The objective is to understand the data structure, manipulate different file formats, and gain insights from the data.
-Formula One, like other major sports leagues, has a structured season with multiple races, teams, drivers, and complex rules.

-## Project Goals

-1. **Data Ingestion**: Load and explore the various data files.
-2. **Data Transformation**: Process and clean the data, handling different file formats.
-3. **Data Analysis**: Perform exploratory data analysis to gain insights into the data.
-4. **Visualization**: Create visual representations of the data to illustrate key findings.
-5. **Documentation**: Document the process, findings, and insights in a structured manner.
-6. **Data Engineering Pipelines**: Design and implement end-to-end data engineering pipelines using Azure Databricks to automate data ingestion, processing, and analysis.
-7. **Cluster Configuration**: Configure and optimize clusters in Azure Databricks for efficient data processing.
-8. **Azure Data Factory**: Utilize Azure Data Factory for orchestrating data workflows and managing data pipelines.
-9. **Azure Key Vault**: Implement Azure Key Vault for secure storage and management of secrets, keys, and configurations.
-10. **ETL Processes**: Develop Extract, Transform, Load (ETL) processes to ensure data is efficiently and accurately integrated from various sources.
-11. **Data Storage**: Utilize appropriate data storage solutions to store processed data for easy access and analysis.
-12. **Data Quality and Validation**: Implement data quality checks and validation steps to ensure the integrity and accuracy of the data throughout the pipeline.

 ## Visuals